vetelko/termbar/readme.md

 You can replace all those conkys, bars, panels, ..  etc.  with (shell) script running in terminal window.

-This example is for cwm window manager in OpenBSD.
+This simple example is for cwm window manager in OpenBSD.